Downstream Customization¶

 tests/i18n-english-only-allowlist.json); a newt()key that is neither translated nor allowlisted fails CI, so the backlog can only shrink or be made visible — never grow silently. - Strings are never machine-translated in bulk; catalog entries are added deliberately so a native reader can trust what ships.

-- The language picker shows the honest coverage figure per locale ("Deutsch — zu 32 % übersetzt"), generated from the live backlog by
+- The language picker marks each non-English locale as experimental and shows its honest coverage figure, generated from the live backlog by

 The upstream source hasn't migrated every string to the catalog yet — only the highest-visibility ones (see the focused roadmap in docs/roadmap.md).
 Downstream forks that need broader coverage can either: